CAS and Deposit information

 How much money do I need to show?

 You need to show that you have a specific amount of money available to cover your tuition fees and living costs while you are in the UK.
 This money must be readily available to you and you must have had the total amount of money in the bank account for at least 28 consecutive days.
 The end date of the 28-day period must be within 31 days of the date you apply for your CAS.
+Please ensure you maintain the funds in your account until you have applied for your visa.

 If you intend to bring any dependants with you, you will need to show that you have an additional amount per person, per month.